 There came a time when I was presented with a choice: to continue working as a Teacher Trainer or to become a Learning Technologist.
 It took me fewer than 3 seconds to decide.
 This new role was something that I knew would be a challenge, moving me as it did from ‘front and centre’ teaching to supporting others who practiced in the classroom.
 However, I realised at this point that my skills had dovetailed perfectly: I understood the role of teacher, understood what technology could do if used effectively and was able to use my skills in art and design to develop what I hope were (and are) innovative, dynamic online materials.
 After 18 truly enjoyable months in the role I was offered my current post, so I left my lifelong home in Cornwall and started a new life in Wales.

 Education is a serious business, and though the tone of my posts may be lighthearted and written without a scholarly sentence between them, that doesn’t mean that I don’t wholly understand what I do, or take what I do lightly.
-As well as exploring, using, and encouraging lecturers to embed technology into their practice, there’s a much bigger picture: helping lecturers and students alike to share their digital literacy skills, and making the navigation of today’s digital landscape as exciting as possible for as many as possible.
+As well as exploring, using, and encouraging lecturers to embed technology into their practice, there’s a much bigger picture to look towards: helping lecturers and students alike to share their digital literacy skills, and making the navigation of today’s digital landscape as exciting as possible for as many as possible.
 If you want to see more of my work, take a look at my online portfolio.